HUSTDataGroup/SKANet/README.md

 # SKANet: Skip-Enhanced Kolmogorov-Arnold Network for Robust Cardiac Segmentation

-The code and pretrained weights will be released coming soon.
+The code will be released coming soon.